knpuniversity/symfony4/knpu/ep1-stellar/twig-love.md

 called "tests".
 Those are a bit unique, but not too difficult, they allow you to say things like `if foo is defined` or... `if space is empty`.

-The most *useful* part of this reference is the filter sections.
+The most *useful* part of this reference is the filter section.
 Filters are like functions but with a different, way more hipster syntax.
 Let's try our the `length` filter.